abinnquist/fNIRSpreProcessing/README.md

 1. Dataprefix string: prefix of every folder name that should be considered a data folder (e.g., MIN for MIN_101, MIN_102, etc.)
 2. Hyperscanning marker: 1=hyperscanning, 0=single subject
 3. Multiscan marker: 1=multiple scans per participant, 0=single scan
-4. Preferred Motion correction: 1=baseline volatility, 1=baseline volatility, 2=PCFilter, 3=PCA by channel, 4=CBSI, 5=Wavelet, 6=None
+4. Preferred Motion correction: 1=baseline volatility, 1=baseline volatility, 2=PCFilter, 3=PCA by channel, 4=CBSI, 5=Wavelet, 6=Short channel regression, 7=none
 5. Number of Auxiliary: If you have 2 acceleromters or 1 pulse oximeter

 - No output arguments, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles